 Absence from exams may be excused, with appropriate documentation, for illness, critical family emergencies, military service obligations, observance of major religious holidays, and certain university service commitments.
 Requests for excused absence, and documentation for such absences, must be provided as soon as possible.
-In case of excused absence, a makeup exam will be setup and conducted by the instructor at a date before the last day of finals week.
+In case of excused absence from Exam 1 and 2, a makeup exam will be set up and conducted by the instructor on a date before the last day of finals week.
+In case of excused absence of Final Exam, the student will be given a grade of Incomplete (I).
+A makeup final will be set up and conducted by the instructor at a date at some point in July 2023 and the grade updated based on the score from that exam.
 Even if the reason for an absence/non-attendance is valid, a request for an excused absence/re-attempt will be rejected if provided later than the day of the exam.
 The dates for all the exams are subject to change.
-Any changes will be announced in class atleast a week in advance.
+Any changes will be announced in class at least a week in advance (unless in case of an emergency or unforeseen university closure).
+The exact date, time and location of the Exam will be determined by the university and posted here.
 Students are expected to be available till the last day of finals week.
-No accommodations will be made if the student will miss an exam due to being unavailable before the last day of finals week.
+No accommodation/makeup exams will be provided if the student misses the Final exam due to being unavailable before the last day of finals week due to travel plans.